Dr-Westworld/project/DEVELOPER_GUIDE.md

 #### **API Key Issues**
 - Verify all API keys are correct in `.env` file
 - Check if Google Cloud credentials file path is correct
-- Ensure OpenAI account has credits
+ - Ensure Google Cloud project has Generative Language API enabled and you have an API key
 - Verify Pinecone account is active

 ### **Logs and Debugging**